 Registration for Maintaining Matriculation entitles students to use the libraries and other facilities, consult members of the faculty, participate in University activities, and use student health services and the Coles Sports Center.
 This option may be used during the semester in which students intend to graduate, if they are completing incomplete course work but taking no additional course work.
 Students may register for MAINT-GE 4747 only after they have been enrolled during one academic year for a minimum of three (3) credits and with permission of a faculty advisor.
 Students may register for MAINT-GE 4747 for up to a total of two (2) years within the six-year period allowed to complete the degree.

 Students should select their classes in conjunction with their academic advisor.
-Please use the Course registration worksheet (advising form), and once your advisor has approved it, turn it in to the department staff in 600 Pless Hall.
+Please use the Course registration worksheet (advising form), and once your advisor has approved it, turn it in to the department staff.
 After the department enters your advisor clearance (typically within 1-2 business days), you can sign up for courses online in Albert.

 There is a guide to planning your courses available.